verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] Are you okay?
 Ask me tomorrow?
 - [ ] Keep saying my name.
 See what happens.
 - [ ] Love edging my chai.
+- [ ] How dare you impugn my clicking?